Steny Hoyer: Personal life

 Hoyer has three daughters from his marriage to Judy Pickett Hoyer, who died of cancer in February 1997.
 In June 2012, after Hoyer announced his support of same-sex marriage, his daughter Stefany Hoyer Hemmer came out as a lesbian in an interview with the Washington Blade.
+A widower for 26 years, Hoyer married Elaine Kamarck, a Clinton administration official and the director of the Center for Effective Public Management at the Brookings Institution, in June 2023.

 Judy Hoyer was an advocate of early childhood education, and child development learning centers in Maryland have been named in her honor ("Judy Centers").
 She also suffered from epilepsy, and the Epilepsy Foundation of America sponsors an annual public lecture in her name.
 Steny Hoyer, too, has been an advocate for research in this area, and in 2002 the Epilepsy Foundation gave him its Congressional Leadership Award.

 Hoyer serves on the board of trustees for St. Mary's College of Maryland and is a member of the board of the International Foundation for Electoral Systems, a nonprofit that supports international elections.
 He is also an Advisory Board Member for the Center for the Study of Democracy.

 Hoyer is a member of a Baptist church.

+On August 13, 2024, Hoyer suffered a mild stroke.